JoshMarino/gazebo_and_ros_control/README.md

 * Change the RRRBot to use a joint_trajectory_controller.
 Use this controller to have the RRRBot stabilize to a trajectory.

 #####Torque Control#####
 In order to include torque control, two main changes need to be made to the existing package.
+We made this extension ny adding a new folder to our rrrbot_files package, called torque_control.
+This file contains the new .yaml file which generates torque commands of type JointEffortController instead of JointPositionController.
+With the new control command, the next addition is to create a publisher node that sends messages to the topic [JointEffortControl](http://wiki.ros.org/robot_mechanism_controllers/JointEffortController).
+This will work on it's own, however it is better practice to interface with the controller via it's [action interface](http://wiki.ros.org/joint_trajectory_action).